Xamarin

 - Set the

-property of the target to the source object. - Set the
+BindingContextproperty of the target to the source object. - Set the

-on the target object to bind a property of that object to a property of the source object.
+Bindingby callingSetBindingon the target object to bind a property of that object to a property of the source object.

 Note: target property must be a bindable property, which means that

-the target object must derive from BindableObject
+the target object must derive from BindableObject.

 All of the visual elements in the Xamarin.Forms namespace inherit from

-BindableObject class, which provide the methods SetBinding
+BindableObject class, which provide the methods SetBinding and

-by default.
+Note: BindingContex is set to null by default.
 So if we say

 wanted to refer to a field on the page itself, we would have to

-and refer in the XAML by {Binding FieldName}
+set BindingContext = this and refer in the XAML by {Binding FieldName}.

 C# + XAML (Preffered)